TheAxelander/OpenBudgeteer/README.md

 ## Installation (Docker)

 You can use the pre-built Docker Image from [Docker Hub](https://hub.docker.com/r/axelander/openbudgeteer).
-It requires a connection to a `MySQL` database which can be achieved by passing the following variables:
+It requires a connection to a `MySQL` database which can be achieved by passing below variables.
+The usage of `CONNECTION_MYSQL_ROOT_PASSWORD` is optional in case User and Database are not existing and should be created by OpenBudgeteer.

 | Variable | Description | Example |
 | --- | --- | --- |